oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 As the source of images, whether they come from out- or inside the computer, becomes more and more fuzzy, this concept is difficult to implement.

+-   programs use the platform specific colour space
+-   cross platform toolkits should specify a policy, to which standard they adhere, most useful would be sRGB

 ### Save onto an untaggable image format